vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <p align="justify">
 Note 1: The preprocessing API can be found here: <a href ="https://github.com/vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/blob/main/Code/ssvep_preprocessing_API.py">SSVEP_preprocessing_API</a>

-Note 2: A demo video is provided in section 6 Usage to showcase the API's performance and quality.
+Note 2: A demo video is provided in section 1.2 Demo Video to showcase the API's performance and quality.
 </p>
 <h2>5.2 Quantitative and qualitative validation methods</h2>
 <p align="justify">Quantitative and qualitative methods were also explored to validate the effectiveness and reliability of our BCI system.
 We made many qualitatve judgements based on both EEG time-series and PSD spectrum plots based on the literature and the dataset itself.
 For instance, based on experiment number 3 conducted in [3] by the authors of the dataset, subject 1 was prone to have excellent SSVEP responses at a frequency of 8 Hz.
 This was verified and validated by our experiments and thus we make use of this subject's PSD plot in this report.</p>